rasibn/rasibn/README.md

 - Environment: neovim + i3

 ### Current Focus
-- Getting better at competitive programming to get a job
+- Competitive programming
-- Contributing to opensource projects I like
+- Contributing to opensource projects

-### Get in Touch
-I'm open to exciting opportunities/projects to work on, feel free to reach out (really).

 <!--**Rasib0/Rasib0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: